Putin says Russia will keep testing new missile in combat

 Putin was speaking a day after Russia fired the new intermediate-range weapon into Ukraine for the first time, a step he said was prompted by Ukraine's use of US ballistic missiles and British cruise missiles to hit Russia.

+Ukrainian President Volodymyr Zelenskyy said Kyiv was working with its Western partners to work out systems to counter "new risks".

-The Kremlin leader described the missile's first use as a successful test, and said more would follow.
+Putin described the first use of Oreshnik (hazel tree) as a successful test, and said more would follow.

 "We will continue these tests, including in combat conditions, depending on the situation and the nature of the security threats that are created for Russia," he said in televised comments to defence officials and missile developers.